reflect/ember-cli-reflect/README.md

 * `view` (Required) the slug of the view to embed.
 * `project` (Required) the slug of the project in which this view lives.
 * `filters`: An array containing filter objects for this view.
-* `dates`: An object containing primary and secondary date ranges.
+* `dates`: An array of date ranges.
+Each date range should itself be an array.
 * `parameters`: An array containing filter objects for this view.
 * `events`: an object containing event callbacks for your components.
 See more below.
 * `overrides`: An array of objects that allow you to modify the Reflect view configuration at runtime.